einsteinliu/einsteinliu.github.io/_posts/2016-10-11-LSTM_Lecture-en.md

 ![zalando]({{ site.url }}\images\machine_learning\zalando.jpg)

-The two red shoes on the girls hands will be captioned as red wine, wrongly.
+The two red shoes on the girl's hands will be captioned as red wine, wrongly.
 Why?
-Because in the images of the training set, the red things on someone's hand are mostly red wine, what's more, the shoes in the training images are mostly wore by someone, on the ground, so a pair of red shoes in the hands will be assigned a very probability to be shoes.
+Because in the images of the training set, the red things on someone's hand are mostly red wine, what's more, the shoes in the training images are mostly worn by someone, on the ground, so a pair of red shoes in the hands will be assigned a very probability to be shoes.

 In order to conquer this drawback, a very large training set is needed, that's why we name it "big data" .